-Figure 2 illustrates the dynamical progress of concentration of some reactive gases and thus well-defined the necessity for indicating not only 30'-average values but also occurring maximum concentrations, see the short exposure to phosgene (COCl2) and the dynamical traces of nitrogen oxides (NO, NO2).
-From the traces the spontaneous NO-oxidation to NO2 in air is recognizable.
-After some minutes, not very reactive (CO, H2) or inert (He) gases show constant concentrations due to diffusion in the whole tight content of the tank.
+Figure 2 illustrates the dynamical progress of the concentration profiles of some reactive gases.
+In the trace region, spontaneous oxidation of NO to NO2 by air is recognizable.
+After a few minutes, not very reactive (CO, H2) or inert (He) gases show constant concentrations due to diffusion in the whole tight content of the tank.